sheaDurgin/Simpletext-2024/README.md

 ## Installation

+This repository was created on Python 3.8.18, no testing done on other versions.
 To run this code, you will need access to the [dataset](https://simpletext-project.com/2024/en/) for task 1 of SimpleText CLEF lab, and login details to access their servers.
 I will be assuming you have access for the rest of the explanation.

 First create a virtual environment, for example